BallAerospace/COSMOS/_docs_v5/screens.md

 ### END

 The END keyword is used to indicate the close of a layout widget.
 For example a VERTICALBOX keyword must be matched with an END keyword to indicate where the VERTICALBOX ends.

-### STAY_ON_TOP

-The STAY_ON_TOP keyword is used to force the screen to the front of the display stack.
-This forces the window to stay above ALL other windows including other applications not associated with COSMOS.

 ### GLOBAL_SETTING